 - You own it– The biggest asset about cryptocurrency is that they are completely owned by the owner.
 If you compare it with another mechanism like Paypal, then the information is shared with the third party.
 But, with cryptocurrency, you own both the public key and private key which means you are the sole owner of all the information and thus, is free from any sharing.

-- Public Key- It is a bank account number which is known to others so that people can send money.
+Public Key- It is like a bank account number which is known to others so that people can send money.